Charlotte's Democratic mayor faces backlash over train stabbing death as she seeks fifth term

 “In Charlotte, North Carolina, we saw the results of these policies when a 23-year-old woman who came here from Ukraine met her bloody end on a public train,” Trump said, adding she was killed by someone “who is roaming free after 14 prior arrests.”

-Reaction to the video image of the violence also spilled into other upcoming elections, including the race for U.S. Senate next year.
-Michael Whatley, a former chairman of the Republican National Committee who is running for the seat, accused former North Carolina’s Gov. Roy Cooper, a Democrat who entered the race, of “bearing direct responsibility” for signing an executive order in 2020 to study solutions to tackle racial bias in the criminal justice system.
+Reaction to the video of the attack also spilled into other upcoming elections, including the race for U.S. Senate next year.
+Michael Whatley, a former chairman of the Republican National Committee who is running for the seat, accused former North Carolina Gov. Roy Cooper, a Democrat who entered the race, of “bearing direct responsibility” for signing an executive order in 2020 to study solutions to tackle racial bias in the criminal justice system.

 The 2020 order didn’t give anyone authority to release state prisoners, however.